Blog

 DeWitt Clinton Park in Hell's Kitchen (11th Ave. & 54th St.) has three courts, which operate on a first come, first served basis.
 BYON.

 Carl Schurz Park at 86th St. and East End Ave. in Yorkville, on the Upper East Side, has three painted courts right near the water.
 First come, first served.
-BYON.

-Did we mention that they're all free?
+Did we mention that, aside from Wollman Rink, they're all free?

 And it's okay!
 You can suck!
 (For reassurance see above: "children's backyard game.")
 The beauty of pickleball is it is accessible for everyone, regardless of their athletic ability.